Diffusion-aware voltage source: An equivalent circuit network to resolve lithium concentration gradients in active particles: Equivalent circuit network for solid diffusion

 In practice, the measured cell data do not distinguish between the NE and PE.
 Thus, we further simplify the shell ECM in \cref{fig:fullECM}b to the one in \cref{fig:fullECM}c.
-The resistance $R_0$ responsible for instantaneous voltage change includes the transport resistance in the whole cell including electrolyte and electronically-conductive materials.
-The unique diffusion-aware voltage source combines the diffusion effects of the PE and NE.
-Compared to standard two-RC ECM with 5 parameters, this ECM has only 2 parameters to calibrate: $R_0$ and $R_{\text{d},1}$.
-Moreover, it better describes the physics of solid diffusion.
+The resistance $R_0$ responsible for instantaneous voltage change includes the transport resistance in the whole cell including the electrolyte and electronically-conductive materials.
+The diffusion-aware voltage source combines the diffusion effects of the PE and NE.
+It is noteworthy that this ECM has only 2 parameters to calibrate: $R_0$ and $R_{\text{d},1}$.

 Finally, the terminal voltages for shell ECMs in \cref{fig:fullECM}b and c are calculated, respectively, as